So, you want to be a dentist. This post will guide you through the dental school admissions process and offer tips on how to get accepted.

 You can retake it 90 days after each attempt; however, after three attempts, you must request special permission to retake it a fourth time.
 If your request is approved, you can only take it once a year.

-The DAT is required by all 66 dental schools in the U.S. that are participating in the ADEA’s AADSAS application system.
+The DAT is required by all the dental schools in the United States that participate in the ADEA’s AADSAS.

 Your score cannot be more than three years old when applying to dental programs.
 A small number of schools, like Howard University College of Dentistry, will not accept DAT scores that are two years or older.